blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 ---

-Dvaita says Bimba (Brahmaan) and Pratibimba (Jiva) are eternally different.
+Dvaita says Bimba (Brahman) and Pratibimba (Jiva) are eternally different.
-Advaita says the Upaadhi (medium) is Avidya, and when the Upaadhi is destroyed one unites with Brahmaan.
+Advaita says the Upaadhi (medium) is Avidya, and when the Upaadhi is destroyed one unites with Brahman.
 But Dvaita says that when the Upaadhi is destroyed, Jeeva becomes extinct.

 I think Dvaita considers the reflectiveness of Brahman as the Upaadhi.
 While Advaita considers the misidentification of the self with the reflection as the Upaadhi.
 Nevertheless, the fact remains that the reflections and the reflective surface exist eternally.reflection